carbon-language/carbon-lang/docs/project/code_review.md

    Typically they should at least be a code owner, and may usefully be a member of the [core team](groups.md#core-team).

-2. Ask the specific question in a broader forum (Discord Chat, Discourse Forums, or during a meeting) in order to get a broad set of perspectives on a particular area or issue.
+2. Ask the specific question in a broader forum, such as Discord Chat, in order to get a broad set of perspectives on a particular area or issue.

-The goal of these steps isn't to override the author or the reviewer but to get more perspectives and voices involved.
-Often this will clarify the issue and tradeoff and provide a simple resolution that all parties are happy with.
+The goal of these steps isn't to override the author or the reviewer, but to get more perspectives and voices involved.
+Often this will clarify the issue and its tradeoffs, and provide a simple resolution that all parties are happy with.
 However, in some cases, the underlying conflict isn't actually addressed.
-While there is a desire to generally bias towards the direction of the code owners during reviews, they should _not_ turn into a voting process.
+While there is a desire to generally bias towards the direction of the code owners during reviews, reviews should _not_ turn into a voting process.
 The reason for proceeding in a specific direction should always be explained sufficiently that all parties on the review are comfortable with that direction.